AlaskaAirlines/auro-hyperlink/demo/demo.md

 ## External links

-Hyperlinks when used with the `target="_blank"` attribute are domain aware and return either an internal domain new-window icon versus an icon that communicates users will be taken to a new domain
+Hyperlinks when used with the `target="_blank"` attribute are domain aware and return either an internal domain new-window icon versus an icon that communicates users will be taken to a new domain.

+For link security purposaes, when using the `target="_blank"` attribute, this implicitly provides the same `rel` behavior as setting `rel="noopener"`.
+For additional security, Auro applies `noreferrer` to the `rel` attribute by default.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./partials/external.html) -->